0xarc-io/analytics-sdk/docs-site/docs/tracking/manual/chain.md

 # Chain Change Events

-Logs when there is a change in the blockchain the user’s wallet is connected to.
-This function is instrumental in tracking user behaviour associated with different chains, facilitating a richer analysis in your 0xArc analytics setup.
+Chain Change Events are logged whenever there is a change in the blockchain the user’s wallet is connected to.

+This function is instrumental in tracking user behaviour associated with different chains, facilitating a richer analysis in the [0xArc Analytics App](https://app.0xarc.io).

 ---